-2.4 Test certification
+4.1 Test certification

-- (1) The sampling method used for each seed line (for example, automatic in-line machine) must be stated in the GM certificate. - (2) GM certificates must contain the name of the species tested and the same lot/line number or unique identifier as stated on all other import documentation for consignments arriving in New Zealand.
+- (1) In the case of seeds the sampling method used for each seed lot (for example, automatic in-line machine) must be stated in the GM certificate. - (2) GM certificates must contain the name of the species tested and the same lot/line number or unique identifier as stated on all other import documentation for consignments arriving in New Zealand. - (3) When testing plant material, the exporter's name, the species and each variety tested must be specified on the testing certificate.